INITIAL CLEANING

 We do not recommend using detergents containing wax, to avoid creating an oily coating on the surface of the slab.

-Type of detergent according to the type of dirt table, included at the end of this chapter.
+With particularly difficult stains, we recommend you clean the area by following the instructions in the Type of detergent according to the type of dirt table, included at the end of this chapter.

 Structured and relief surfaces